H0sseini/TextSummarizer/README.md

 📖 The summarization is better done when the input text is around 10,000 words.

-⚠️ The model requires 1.6 GB data which will be downloaded the first time.
+⚠️ The model requires 1.6 GB of data, which will be downloaded the first time.
 For the next uses, it won’t download data unless it is a necessary update.
 If your system does not have Python or the repo's dependencies (such as torch, datasets, fastapi, etc.), the installation process may require downloading an additional 5.0 GB of data for the first time.

+The model may take some time when using the CPU, so it is highly recommended to use a GPU, if available.

 Of course, it is worth noting the AI model makes mistakes so, don’t rely solely on it.